devatreides/nodejs-proof-of-concept/README.md

-# NodeJS: 1º Proof of Concept
+# NodeJS: Proof of Concept

-A short NodeJS application for testing some development concepts such as http requests using express and the use of middlewares for entry validation
+A short NodeJS application for testing some development concepts such as http requests using express and the use of middlewares for entry validation.

 ## Getting Started